 - Investigate local legislation.
 Lead advocacy projects to fight for your right to health!
-Support ballot measures and bills that are related to TTG platforms.
+Support ballot measures and bills that are related to our platforms.

 - Do case study analysis and work with teachers and school administrators to Make The Switch from conventional to conscious products on campus (think cleaning, landscape, food, etc.)

 - Demand that local retailers and campus stores sell conscious products; work with them to introduce and bring in greener alternatives that YOU want to see!